-Budgeted cost: £16,050
+Budgeted cost: £16,050 Actual expenditure for 2022/23: £11,328

-Activity Evidence that supports this approach Challenge number(s) addressed Employ additional staff to allow smaller, more focused teaching groups EEF toolkit Internal analysis 1,2,3,5,7,9 Purchase standardised diagnostic assessments and ensure all staff are trained to administer and interpret and assessments correctly.
-Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: 2,3,5 Purchase of a DfE validated Systematic Synthetic Phonics programme and provide ongoing high-quality staff CPD to secure stronger phonics teaching for all pupils.
-Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: EEF Phonics Toolkit 1,2,4,5,10 Enhancement of our maths teaching and curriculum planning, in line with DfE and EEF guidance.
-The DfE non-statutory guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence-based approaches: 3,5 We will fund teacher release time to embed key elements of guidance in school and to access Maths Hub and NCETM resources. and CPD (including Teaching for Mastery training).
-Maths guidance KS 1 and 2.pdf (publishing.service.gov.uk) The EEF guidance is based on a range of the best available evidence: EEF Improving Mathematics in Key Stages 2 & 3 Professional development and training for staff to support them in improving pupils' wellbeing e.g. WISH programme, participation in Behaviour Hub There is extensive evidence linking childhood social and emotional skills with positive outcomes at school and in later life e.g., improved academic performance, attitudes, behaviour and relationships with peers.
-EEF Improving behaviour in schools EEF Improving SEL in primary schools 6,7,8,9,10 Support for new in post teachers and subject leaders EEF Effective CPD Internal analysis of staff needs All
+Activity Evidence that supports this approach Challenge number(s) addressed Employ additional staff to allow smaller, more focused teaching groups £8,038 EEF toolkit Internal analysis 1,2,3,5,7,9 Purchase standardised diagnostic assessments and ensure all staff are trained to administer and interpret and assessments correctly. £645 Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: 2,3,5 Provide ongoing high-quality staff CPD to secure stronger phonics teaching for all pupils using a DfE validated Systematic Synthetic Phonics programme £1,470 Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: EEF Phonics Toolkit 1,2,4,5,10 Enhancement of our maths teaching and curriculum planning, in line with DfE and EEF guidance.
+We will fund teacher release time to embed key elements of guidance in school and to access Maths Hub and NCETM resources. and CPD (including Teaching for Mastery training).
+This includes CPD for support staff to ensure consistency in our provision.
+The DfE non-statutory guidance has been produced in conjunction with the National Centre for Excellence in the Teaching of Mathematics, drawing on evidence-based approaches: Maths guidance KS 1 and 2.pdf (publishing.service.gov.uk) The EEF guidance is based on a range of the best available evidence: EEF Improving Mathematics in Key Stages 2 & 3 3,5 Professional development and training for staff to support them in improving pupils' wellbeing: Future in Mind monthly CPD, Drawing and Talking Therapy, No Worries, participation in the DfE's Behaviour Hub programme There is extensive evidence linking childhood social and emotional skills with positive outcomes at school and in later life e.g., improved academic performance, attitudes, behaviour and relationships with peers.
+EEF Improving behaviour in schools EEF Improving SEL in primary schools 6,7,8,9,10 Support for new in post teachers and subject leaders £1,175 EEF Effective CPD Internal analysis of staff needs All